damien13williams/memorycardgame/README.md

 - **Chnage of Cards:** Cards must randomize after each click.

 ### **Additional Features I Made:**
-- **Icons:** I used many icosn to produce a user friendly and appealing to the eye content using font awesome that I lerned in a previous lesson.
 - **Hover Effect:** I used some hovering effects and transition to showcase some css styling features I have used and learned during the project.
 - **Difficulty Option:** The user can click the increase diffculty button to add 2 cards to the game to memorize.
 - **Reshuffle Cards:** Generates new cards from the pokemon API.